sophie-aubert/floodit/ARCHIDEP.md

 - When systemd tries to start your service.
 - When your `post-receive` Git hook executes.

+### :boom: Daemons using outdated libraries

+TODO: get screenshot from vlr

 ### :boom: Maven command in wrong directory

 TODO: attempt to run maven command in wrong directory